pcarbo/kyoto/README.md

 ###Introduction

-The goal of this module is to explore the use of linear mixed models and multi-marker models to identify regions of the genome that are correlated with quantitative traits.
-While these statistical methods have been used in many studies to map genetic loci harbouring risk factors for complex diseases, here we will investigate these methods for mapping quantitative trait loci (QTLs) in advanced intercrosses of inbred mouse laboratory strains.
+The goal of this module is to explore the use of linear mixed models (LMMs) and multi-marker models to identify regions of the genome that are correlated with quantitative traits.
+While LMMs and multi-marker mapping methods have been used to map the genetic loci that contribute to risk of complex diseases, here we will investigate these methods for mapping quantitative trait loci (QTLs) in mice, and specifically advanced intercrosses of inbred mouse laboratory strains.
 We will try to get a better appreciation for the features of these approaches, and when they might be useful, and how to interpret the results of the analyses.

 An advanced intercross population has several features that make it well-suited for exploring data analysis methods for genetic association studies.
 These features include: (1) the patterns of linkage disequilibrium are fairly predictable; (2) all observed alleles are common; and (3) in all cases we can trace an allele to one of the two inbred founders.
+As a result, the genetic markers tell us directly whether alleles from a given pair of individuals are identical-by-descent (IBD), while in general (e.g. in human studies) we cannot make such an inference.

 ![Transmission of alleles in an F2 intercross.](figures/intercross.gif) **Transmission of alleles in an F2 intercross.** From *Broman and Sen,